calaldees/teachingWorkshops/teacherTraining/cpd.md

 * Free online CPD
     * You don't have to take all of your time out of the classroom, you can learn wherever and whenever suits you with our structured online courses
 * Diagnostic tool and certification
-    * Use our helpful tools to identify the areas of subject knowledge where you may need support and record your achievements to be professionally recognised
+    * Use our helpful tools to identify the areas of subject knowledge where you may need support and record your achievements to be professionally recognized